The bombings took place eight years to the day after U.S. troops were ordered to Saudi Arabia

 considered the presence of U.S. troops in Saudi Arabia, home to the holy cities of Mecca and Medina, a grave offense.

-Twenty-six people have been indicted in the U.S. for the bombings.
+More than 20 people have been indicted in the United States for the bombings.
 Eight are currently serving prison terms.

 August 27, 1998 - U.S. officials charge Yemeni citizen Mohamed Rashed Daoud Al-'Owhali with 12 counts of murder